 Designing for Community: 10 Essential Library Spaces

-As industry leaders in visioning, programming and planning for the library of the 21st century, we here at Margaret Sullivan Studio are often asked about the latest trends in library design.
+We’re often asked about the latest trends in library design.
 Certainly there are specifics, but ultimately, the trend is to design for positive experiences.

-We want to design spaces that make the patron, customer and library staff members feel good about who they are and who they can be.
+The goal is to design spaces that make the patron, customer and library staff members feel good about who they are and who they can be.

 The Library of Our Future Is About Being a Wonderful Place!